sbabic/swupdate/doc/source/swupdate.rst

 .. _libconfig:	http://www.hyperrealm.com/libconfig/

 - use custom's choice for the description of the image.
-It is possible to write an own parser using the LUA language.
+It is possible to write an own parser using the Lua language.
-  An example using a XML description in LUA is provided in the examples directory.
+  An example using a XML description in Lua is provided in the examples directory.

 - Support for setting / erasing U-Boot variables